programmfabrik/easydb-documentation/content/webfrontend/rightsmanagement/pools/_index.en.md

 | Tiles | Watermark is displayed as tile image. |

 > NOTE: The watermark defined for a pool is automatically assigned to subordinate pools.
+>
+> ATTENTION: The watermark versions will not be recalculated if only the options "Dissolve", "Position", "Size" or "Tiles" are changed afterwards.
+For the new settings to take effect, the watermark file must be uploaded again.

 ## Masks